renaissance-publishing/renaissance/content/chapters/02-background.md

 The Emerald Plane is a large island continent, about 860 *demarc* across \[about 2236 miles, or 3612km\].
 A great mountain range, the Worldspine Mountains, runs up the middle of it; this range is wide, but its peaks are low, and only its central peaks are above the snowline.
 In the east, there is a large inland sea, the glass sea; the Kingdoms of Men are on the northern peninsula, while the Goblin Empire is on the south.
-In the southwest, near the coast, there is a smaller range, the Seaward Peaks; running along the southern edge, stretching between the Seaward Peaks and the Worldspine Mountain, there is warm, high steppeland; the Ash Elves, members of the Shaded Sea People, hold (most of) these steppes.
+In the southwest, near the coast, there is a smaller range, the Seaward Peaks; running along the southern edge, stretching between the Seaward Peaks and the Worldspine Mountain, there is warm, high steppe-land; the Ash Elves, members of the Shaded Sea People, hold (most of) these steppes.

 Stretching from the western edge of the Glass Sea, over the Worldspine, running north along the Shade Elves territory, reaching all the way to the western edge, and jumping to the Haven Isles beyond, is the Commonwealth.

 The Ruby Plane lies to the south of the Emerald Plane, separated from it by the Sea of Strife (which is around 175*dc* across).
 A great mountain range runs through the center of the Ruby Plane; jungles cover the west, and much of the east, but there are deserts and a rocky, arid lowland in the northeast.
-The Raptor Protectorate controls much of the jungles and mountains, while the Goblin Empire has conquored much of the arid land in the northeast; scattered other cultures lay between the two.
+The Raptor Protectorate controls much of the jungles and mountains, while the Goblin Empire has conquered much of the arid land in the northeast; scattered other cultures lay between the two.
 Much of the Ruby Plane remains unexplored; it extends well south, past the Raptor's southern borders.

 [[designnote]]
 | We have generally assumed a fairly Earth-like world.
-| It is very slightly larger, is very slightly further fromm a very slightly larger star, and has a slightly longer orbital period of roughly 371 days — but has roughly the same surface gravity, axial tilt, and environment.
+| It is very slightly larger, is very slightly further from a very slightly larger star, and has a slightly longer orbital period of roughly 371 days — but has roughly the same surface gravity, axial tilt, and environment.
 |
-| The world has 3 natural satelites — one is a large, dull, grey body similar to Luna (possibly carved from the primordial planet by an impact), while two are a much smaller, irregular, discolored objects (likely captured bodies).
+| The world has 3 natural satellites — one is a large, dull, white-grey body similar to Luna (possibly carved from the primordial planet by an impact), while two are smaller, irregular, darker objects (likely captured bodies).

 [[designnote]]
 | Dates will usually be given using the Commonwealth's calendar, which is based off of the solar year (like the Gregorian calendar in use on Earth).
-| It's based on the year that the Old Charter was signed, founding the civilization that would become the Commonwealth.
+| It starts in the year that the New Charter was signed, founding the civilization that would become the Commonwealth.
 | This occurred 830 years ago, so it's presently CY 830.
 |
 | Some cultures use a lunar calendar, typically based on the largest satellite.